clangv/clangv/README.md

 - 🎓 Computer Science student learning by doing — one project at a time
 - 🧠 Exploring web dev, AI, games, blockchain, and all sorts of fun tech ideas
 - 👩‍💻 Currently working on:
-  - Web scraping with Scrapy and MongoDB
+  - Web scraping with Scrapy and MongoDB.
   - Learning Cybersecurity at Coursera
 - 🌍 Active in tech communities like Bicol IT, and Cheerz!
 - 🎤 Occasionally volunteers at IT events to meet cool people & level up